spacetelescope/nirspec_pipe_testing_tool/README.md

 Simply put, a Pytest is a pass or fail Python test.
-For instance, with the WCS step, we have Python scripts (which we are calling auxiliary code within the frame of the testing tool) that compare the pipeline product with the ESA corresponding intermediary file, and calculates a difference.
+For instance, with the WCS step, we have Python scripts (which we are calling auxiliary code within the frame of the testing tool) that compares the pipeline product with either the corresponding ESA intermediary file or our verified "truth" (or benchmark) files, and calculates a difference.
 The Pytest is to assert if that difference is less than or equal to an X threshold value.
 Hence, a failed test means that the condition was not met.
 If an error should occur with the pipeline, the test will be flagged as an error.